tbensky/Prolog-CLP/README.md

 #### Palindromes with DCGs

 The above technique works fine, but is limited, as it only works for 5 letter words.
 At this point, the use of CLP with palindromes in not clear.

-What is a next step though for palindromes are DCGs or "Definite Clause Grammars."
+What is a next step though (for palindromes) are DCGs or "Definite Clause Grammars."
 DCGs in Prolog are an "easy" way to generate and test lists for certain properties, such is if its members are the same forward and reverse (as in a palindrome).
-In other words, can we develop a grammar that would
+In other words, can may be able to develop a grammar that would

 1. Generate valid palindrome structure if called,
 1. Recognize a palindrome if presented with one.